hw-studio-fall17/week-3-B/README.md

 # CSS: Let's style our site
 ###### REMEMBER!
 When you are stuck...GOOGLE IS YOUR FRIEND.
 "HOW TO ____________ using CSS"
+### All of the HTML needed for levels 1 – 4 are in the index.html file.
+Your job is to style this page using CSS.

 ## Level One
 ![level one](/images/level-1.png)